 It’s déjà vu all over again.
-With the outbreak of the coronavirus and the ensuing economic slowdown and violent market reaction, many have grown fearful of investing.
+With inflation higher than it has been since the 1970s, interest rates rising and the economy slowing, many have grown fearful of investing.

-The last time it felt this way was during the Great Recession.
-I remember the day in August 2008 when I shared with my colleagues a classic speech from former Capital Group Chairman Jim Fullerton.
+The last time it felt this way was the start of the COVID-19 pandemic.
+I remember sharing with my colleagues a classic speech from former Capital Group chairman Jim Fullerton.
 This speech, delivered in November 1974 amid a prolonged bear market, provided us with much-needed historical perspective and a dose of optimism when it was in short supply.

-We are in uncharted territory.
+We are once again in uncertain territory.
 It feels scary and terrible.
 It is exactly those feelings that make this speech so timeless.
-It’s precisely when the backdrop has looked so dire that the markets have turned.
+It’s precisely when the backdrop has looked so difficult that the markets have begun to recover.
 It’s hard to know when that turn will happen this cycle.
-But, based on prior experiences the market will turn eventually and that should provide some solace.
+But, based on prior experiences the market will turn eventually — and that should provide some solace.

 In November 1974, few people thought it was a good time to invest.
 The Dow had lost more than 40% from its high in January 1973.
-In his letter, Jim Fullerton recalled an even darker period in our nation’s history — April 1942.
-His remarks follow.
+In his letter, Fullerton recalled an even darker period in our nation’s history — April 1942.
+His remarks follow, and you can download a copy of the letter:

 I don’t know if we have seen the absolute bottom of this prolonged bear market, (although I think we’ve seen the lows for a lot of individual stocks).